fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 Next, we register the handler for the `install` event.
 As a result, `precache` is executed which adds all the assets to the SW cache.
-Caches are automatically available for every SW as the `caches` global object and they are clever enough to know how load URLs.
+Caches are automatically available for every SW as the `caches` global object and they are clever enough to know how to load URLs.
 Naturally, this will result in bunch of network requests made by the browser.

 Before caching starts we also call `self.skipWaiting` method to ensure our new